 This is often the most important factor.
 When rabbits reach the age of 4-6 months, their hormones become active and they usually begin marking their territory.
 By spaying or neutering your rabbit, he will be more likely to use his litterbox (as well as be much healthier and happier).

 Use a litter made from plants or paper.
-Some brands to look for: Care Fresh, Cat Country, Critter Country, and Yesterday's News.
+Some brands to look for: Cat Country, Critter Country, and Yesterday's News.
+(Carefresh used to be ok but they recently added baking soda for a period, so it may not be safe.
+It's best to avoid this product for now.)
 You can also use horse bedding (available at feed stores) or wood stove pellets.
 These have been heat-treated in the manufacturing process, so they don't present the same hazards as soft wood shavings, which can cause liver damage in rabbits.
 Silica, clay, and clumping cat litters are dangerous for your rabbit, and should never be used.
 Corn & wheat based litter also should be avoided, because rabbits will often ingest it..
 Another approach is to place a handful of hay in each box, or to simply use hay as litter.
 It is helpful to put several layers of newspaper under the hay, to absorb urine.
 Most newspapers today are using soy-based ink, which is safe for your rabbit, Obviously, you need to change the hay fairly frequently (daily), since your rabbit will be eating it.
 This method often helps to encourage good litter habits as well as to encourage hay consumption, since rabbits often eat at or near the same time as they use the litter box.

 Clean litterboxes often, to encourage your rabbit to use them.
 Use white vinegar to rinse boxes out--for tough stains, let pans soak.
 Accidents outside of the cage can be cleaned up with white vinegar or club soda.
 If the urine has already dried, you can try products like "Nature's Miracle" to remove the stain and odor.
 To dispose of organic litters, they can be used as mulch, or can be composted.
 Rabbit pills can be directly applied to plants as fertilizer.